Tuesday, October 08, 2013

 Southern Hemisphere Summer Space Program

 In January2013 I attended the Southern Hemisphere Summer Space Program White Paper: Common Horizons delivery at the University of South Australia.
 The program is a five week intensive interdisciplinary program from the International Space University, hosted by the University of South Australia.
-My daughter attended the program...and did not want it to end because it was so wonderful, stimulating and challenging.
+My daughter attended the program...and did not want it to end because because it was so wonderful, stimulating and challenging.
 The White Paper focuses upon the management of space resources whilst providing recommendations on space sustainability through policy, awareness and technology.
-You can watch the delivery HERE

-The White Paper discusses, amongst other issues, the topic of space debris addressing it as a threat to space sustainability.
+The White Paper discusses, among other issues, the topic of space debris, addressing it as a threat to space sustainability.

 _______________________________________________________________